 Vedic rituals encompass Agni.
 He is a part of many Hindu rites-of-passage ceremonies such as celebrating a birth, prayers, and death.
 It is said in Atharvaveda that Agni conveys the soul of the dead from the pyre to be reborn in the next world.
 Agni has been important in temple architecture and is typically present in the southeast corner of a Hindu temple.

 In Vedic literature, Agni is significant and often invoked god alongside Indra, Vayu, and Soma.
 Agni is taken as the mouth of the gods and goddesses and the intermediate that conveys offerings to them.
 He is intellectualized in ancient Hindu texts to exist at three levels, on earth as fire,

 - In the atmosphere as lightning,

 - The triple presence unites him as the messenger between gods and human beings in the Vedic thought.

 Agni is also a significant entity in Ayurveda.
-It is considered to be the one which is responsible for the sustenance of life.
+It is considered to be the one that is responsible for the sustenance of life.
 Agni helps in the various physiological functions of the body.
-In Hindu dharma, Agni is present in many phases of life, such as honoring birth, birthdays, prayers, weddings, as well as death.(Last Updated On: June 18, 2020)
+In Hindu dharma, Agni is present in many phases of life, such as honoring birth, birthdays, prayers, weddings, and death.(Last Updated On: August 26, 2021)